s3942372/Minimalist-Assignment-4/posts/DOFF.md

 ![Visual Assets](/assignment3/doff2.png)

 I then started the 'coding'.
 I made it so that the clouds will generate at random times and drift around at random speeds.
 The duck itself (representing me and the player and everyone who works while sleep deprived) cycles between different states of awake, drifting off, asleep and awake again.
 The clock in the background too was made to resembles a cuckoo clock, and every few seconds will open its little doors to reveal a tiny duck inside.
 This was made to often coincide with the frame of the duck waking up from its sleep to make it seem like its the clock sounding and waking the duck up.
+I also made it so that every once in a while, the duck has a thought bubble appear, and the words inside are ones I often think when sleep deprived and loopy from it.

 ![Code](/assignment3/doff3.png)